 - We suggest that you consider making interest-only payments while you are enrolled.
 Even a small amount per month will reduce total repayments later.

-- At 1.1%, Bucknell University's average U.S. Department of Education Official FY 2012 Three-Year Cohort Default Rate on federal student loans is extremely low.
+- At 1.1%, Bucknell University's average U.S. Department of Education Official FY 2014 Three-Year Cohort Default Rate on federal student loans is extremely low.
 This means that 98.9% of Bucknell's students repay these student loans on time.
-Far better than the national average of 11.8%, our rate reflects Bucknell's commitment to encourage students to limit their student loan debt and our graduates' abilities to meet their financial responsibilities.
+Our rate reflects Bucknell's commitment to encourage students to limit their student loan debt and our graduates' abilities to meet their financial responsibilities.
 (The cohort default rate is the percentage of borrowers who enter repayment in a fiscal year and default by the end of the next fiscal year.
 The Department issues default rates according to the fiscal year that borrowers entered repayment.)

 - We strongly suggest that you consider specific factors to limit your student loan debt.
 Your major, your expected first job out of college and your expected beginning salary must be considered for you to make responsible decisions about what you can afford to repay after you graduate.
 In addition, if you plan to attend graduate or professional school, it is possible you will have to borrow to assist with those educational expenses.